Sutent (sunitinib)

 The drug has been shown to sometimes cause significant damage to the liver.
 This damage could be potentially severe and life-threatening.
 Patients should be carefully screened for liver damage before using Sutent and continue regular liver monitoring while taking it.

-Sutent is not approved by the FDA to treat mesothelioma; however, researchers are evaluating it as a possible treatment for this difficult cancer.
+Sutent is not approved by the FDA to treat mesothelioma.
+However, researchers are evaluating it as a possible treatment for this difficult cancer.

-Because Sutent is a targeted drug and the molecular makeup of cancer differs between each patient, some patients may respond well while others do not; therefore, this drug will affect tumor growth in some patients and not others.
-This is in contrast to traditional chemotherapy drugs, which are not very targeted and tend to work on any fast-growing cells, cancerous or healthy.
+Because Sutent is a targeted drug and the molecular makeup of cancer differs between patients, some patients may respond well while others do not; therefore, this drug will affect tumor growth in some patients and not others.

 Preliminary results from a phase II clinical trial with Sutent show that this drug may not be useful in mesothelioma patients as a single agent.
 Overall average survival time was just over eight months, which is not a great improvement over other treatments.[2]